Rent Here Comes Mr. Jordan (1941)

 24/08/2021

 Robert Montgomery is a little too much of a dumb klutz.
-Everything has to be explained to him three times in case someone in the audience isn't paying attention.
-And Claude Rains definitely twinkles far too unctuously.
-But this is a pretty funny story with a fertile premise that would be remade many times, and Keyes brings plenty of Hollywood glamour.
+Everything is explained to him three times in case the audience isn't paying attention.
+And Claude Rains twinkles far too unctuously.
+But this is a pretty funny story with a fertile premise that would be remade many times.
+Keyes brings plenty of Hollywood glamour.

-The film tells us that what happens is meant to be, and we would understand this if we saw the whole picture.
+It tells us that what happens is meant to be, and we would understand this if we saw the whole picture.
 Hardly the most progressive of philosophies.
-But it's easy to see that the film is intended to be gentle solace to those suffering loss.
-It was released with the world at war, and America's entry was confirmed a few months later after Pearl Harbour.
-Before the end of the year Montgomery would be in the US navy.
+But it's easy to see that this is intended to be gentle solace to those suffering loss.
+It was released with the world at war, and America's entry was confirmed a few months later, after Pearl Harbour.
+Before the end of the year, Montgomery was in the US navy.

 0 out of 0 members found this review helpful.